zwetmore/zwetmore/README.md

 📧 **Contact:** zwetmore33@gmail.com

 ### **What I'm Working On**
-I'm currently developing a **mutual fund analysis project** for a financial advising firm, leveraging my skills in data analysis, machine learning, and quantitative finance.
+I'm currently developing a **mutual fund analysis project** for a financial advising firm, leveraging my skills in statistics, data analysis, financial math, and computer science.

 ### **My Technical Experience**
 I have experience with a variety of programming languages and frameworks, including: